michalp21/michalp21.github.io/_posts/2021-08-01-jekyll-tutorial.md

 tags: blog jekyll
 ---

-> Here are the notes and external tutorials I used and gathered while creating this blog!
+> Here are the notes and external tutorials I used and gathered while creating this blog.
 Includes everything from Gemfiles to plugins to LaTeX.
 No life story, no fluff!

 <!--more-->